The Barbarian 5e Class For D&D 5th Edition

 As the barbarian D&D 5e states the melee classes like the 5e fighter, paladin, or ranger, the barbarian has a narrow focus of specific stats it needs to have.
 There is really no strong dex-based option here.
 You need str.
 From this point forward, the common color coding is being used which is as follows:-

-• The sky blue colors tops of the line choice and the barbarian optimization starts here.
+• The sky blue colors tops the line choice and the barbarian optimization starts here.

 • Blue is considered a very strong choice and black is a solid choice that has even better options but it’s more than serviceable.

-• The purple is not the top tier but it may have niche use and there are better options that exist.
+• Purple is not the top tier but it may have niche use and there are better options that exist.

 • The red color is mechanically weak and if you feel it fits your concept, go for it.
 But you will likely be less effective.